UCSD-TIES/DVS-Python/README.md

 Check out the piazza if you need help setting up python, opencv, pydev, or interacting with gitub

-Please contribute things a new team member would need to know to get started in either the README or on the wiki
+Please contribute things a new team member would need to know to get started in either the Developer's Guide or on the wiki

 -------------Project Structure----------------

-eyeDetection.py - code to detect the eyes in a picture of a face using opencv methods
-   - desired input: location of image to analyze
-   - desired output: left.jpg and right.jpg, images of the left and right eyes test
+/doc - Documents related to the code.
+       If you're new to DVS start out with the Developer's Guide

+/src - The actual code that drives the program

+/testing - Testing code and all test related documents